-With more than 380 million members, LinkedIn is the largest professional network on the internet, so it’s essential for your company to have a presence on the site.
-But should you consider giving your employees LinkedIn tips to build your brand?
+With more than 774 million members, LinkedIn is the largest professional network on the internet, so it’s essential for your company that you make your presence known.

-It sounds obvious but populate as much as you can on the company profile page so you can give potential followers an informative overview of your product or service.
-Don’t forget about SEO here (you can ask us if you are not sure), as search engines will pick up keywords in your social profiles.
+It sounds obvious but populate the company profile page so you can give potential followers an informative overview of your product, service and if recruitment is your key driver – what it’s like to work at your business.
+Don’t forget about SEO here as search engines will pick up keywords in your social profiles and posts.

 So, you’ve got your company page and some content planned for your updates, fantastic – but how do you start to increase your followers so more people will see you?
 Here is where your employees can help.

 Are your employees on LinkedIn?
 What do their profiles look like?

 Ask your employees to create a LinkedIn profile or update it if they already have one.
 It’s a good idea to offer a few guidelines to keep everything looking professional.

 Now get your employees to request their connections follow your LinkedIn company page.
 They need to Go to the ‘Company page’ and in the right-hand margin they’ll see an option to invite connections.
 Click on the ‘Invite more connections’ button and start sending invitations.
 This will help grow your followers much faster than leaving it to a few members of your marketing team.

 Don’t worry, you don’t have to write a ‘round robin’ every time you post something on LinkedIn.
 When you push out a post from your company page just remember to tap the ‘Notify employees’ link (see image below) which appears just above all posts on your company page.
 This will auto-send a notification to every employee, giving them the prompt to share the post without you having to let everyone know.

 Providing some etiquette rules is a good idea to ensure staff understand your guidelines when leaving a comment.